RaspAP/raspap-docs/docs/multiple.md

 Finally, enable the **Log DHCP requests** toggle on RaspAP's **DHCP Server > Logging** tab.
 Be sure to restart the `dnsmasq` service.
 ## Starting the hotspots
 Ensure that `hostapd` is not already running before proceeding.
-You may stop the service with `sudo systemctl stop hostapd.service`.
+You may stop the service with `sudo systemctl stop hostapd.service` or by using the **Stop hotspot** button in RaspAP's UI.
 Now we are ready to run `hostapd` interactively with the configurations we've created above.
 The debug switch `-dd` is optional but useful for troubleshooting:

 ```
 sudo hostapd -dd /etc/hostapd/wlan0.conf /etc/hostapd/wlan1.conf